HEAD0223/multiroom-platformer/README.md

 ![MultiRoom Platformer Game](https://img.shields.io/badge/Game-MultiRoom_Platformer-brightgreen)

-This web application is designed for a real-time PvP (Player vs Player) fighting game using HTML5/Canvas.
-I created and implemented features such as collisions, movement, UI, gravity, and responsive controls for two players: For the left player, controls are 'WASD', with 'S' for attack, and for the right player, controls are arrows, with the bottom arrow for attack.
-The game features dynamic animations and interactive gameplay.
+This web application is designed for a multi-room platformer game using HTML5/Canvas.
+I created and implemented features such as collisions, movement, gravity, a tiled map system, and diverse levels.
+Players navigate using arrow keys, with the bottom arrow serving as both a jump and the key to enter doors, ensuring an immersive and seamless gaming experience.

 ## Table of Contents